 Is online learning right for you?
 Take the Online-Learner Self-Assessment to find out if you are ready to take an online course.

-All students should complete the Moodle 101 Student Training to become familiar with how to navigate and submit assignments in the Moodle Learning Management System (Text only version of Moodle 101 Student Training).
+All students should complete the Moodle 101 Student Training course in Moodle to become familiar with how to navigate and submit assignments in Moodle.